Whatapalaver/tech_test_text_game/README.md

 - A Page that held details of all 4 potential options.
 The previously selected Option becomes the current page chapter to be presented in the center of the page grid.
 - An Option that represents the story continuation and is the text field submitted by the user

 Initially I planned to create a new Option object each time the submit button was pressed and create a new Page object each time the Option link was selected.
 However, as you are unable to submit a POST request from an <a> link, I decided that I should create a new Page with every creation of a new Object.
-So these two taks are embedded in the `post '/pages/:pageid/option_?'` roots.
+So these two taks are embedded in the `post '/pages/:pageid/option_?'` routes.
 This approach means that there are Pages that correspond to every Option regardless of whether they are ever clicked - it feels like a Schrodinger's cat solution where every potential outcome is already mapped.

 Areas requiring further development
 ---